Compassion Focused Therapy (CFT)

 Alongside Compassion Focused Therapy (CFT), our team also have extensive experience in Cognitive Behavioural Therapy (CBT), Dialectical Behaviour Therapy (DBT), Acceptance and Commitment Therapy (ACT) and Cognitive Analytic Therapy (CAT).

 Difficulties we work with

-Our team have considerable knowledge and expertise working with people who experience emotional distress that stops them from living fulfilling and happy lives.
+Our team have considerable knowledge and expertise working with people who experience emotional distress that consequently stops them from living fulfilled and happy lives.
 Common difficulties we work with include: